uswds/uswds-site/pages/performance/glossary.md

 #### How to measure

-Total resource weight can be calculated with the Resource timing API [https://developer.mozilla.org/en-US/docs/Web/API/Resource_Timing_API/Using_the_Resource_Timing_API].
+Total resource weight can be calculated with the [Resource timing API](https://developer.mozilla.org/en-US/docs/Web/API/Resource_Timing_API/Using_the_Resource_Timing_API).
 It would require getting all resources with `performance.getEntriesByType("resource");`, and aggregating them.

 ### DOM Nodes